Get your FREE downloadable ebook, Complete CRM: Integrated Sales & Marketing Software for the SMB

 The Customer Experience, or CX, as I will refer to it, is the summation of all experiences a customer has with a brand during the lifetime of their relationship.
 Everything that happens from the moment I learn about a new brand, to the moment I no longer engage with them, is my customer experience.
 This includes all transactions, newsletters, advertisements, social media, customer support, and other avenues of interaction.

-For example, Virgin America knocks the customer experience out of the park.
+For example, Alaska Airlines knocks the customer experience out of the park.
 Why?
 Because of everything within the experience, from purchasing the tickets, to seeing their advertising, in-flight service, and post-flight is pleasant.
 If you have flown Virgin, you even know that the inside of their planes are flawless.
 Clean, futuristic, roomy and comfortable.
 Their flight attendants are also very attentive.
 Not to mention they relinquish passengers from the tiresome safety productions with an animated version on the screen right in front of you.
 Their prices are great, their advertisements are great, and I’m a LOYAL customer.

 This example was to show you that the customer experience makes ALL the difference.
 I would never fly any other airline if I had the choice.
 This is the same sentiment you need to give your own customers.
 Even if you have thousands of dollars for your marketing, your product is only as good as the experience.
 Luckily, it doesn’t take thousands of dollars, it takes a strong company culture, dedicated employees, hiring the right people, consistency, strategy, some common sense, and last but certainly not least, technology.